- Reviewed: 4 March 2022, 11:07 NZDT

 New Zealanders in Algeria are advised to maintain a high degree of personal security awareness at all times, keep a low profile and stay alert to local developments.
 We recommend adhering to any restrictions and instructions issued by the local authorities.

-We strongly advise against unnecessary travel to remote areas and against all travel to the border regions near Mauritania, Mali, Niger, Libya and Tunisia due to the heightened risk of kidnapping.
+We strongly advise against unnecessary travel to remote areas and against all travel to the border regions near Libya, Mali, Mauritania, Niger and Tunisia due to the heightened risk of kidnapping.
 New Zealanders in Algeria are advised to seek professional security advice before travelling to areas of particular risk and ensure appropriate personal security protection measures are in place.

 Civil unrest/political tension

-New Zealanders travelling in Algeria should avoid travelling outside Algiers by road due to security concerns, particularly at night when there is a heightened risk.
+New Zealanders travelling in Algeria should avoid travelling outside the major cities by road, due to security concerns, particularly at night when there is a heightened risk.
 Where possible, travel should be by air and accommodation should be prearranged and at a place where a high level of security is provided.
+Authorities will want to know your travel plans when travelling outside major cities and may assign police to protect you.
+Take particular caution after dark.

 General travel advice